padho/StormEventsDataProject/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 3. Linear models of various major categories.
 How are the costs (deaths, injuries, property damage) related to more detailed specifiecs about the event type?
+(Note: There are plots of the data with linear models for all parts of question 3, but because the most severe events have an exceptionally high cost, the linear models look relatively unimpressive on the full scale plots.)
                              ------------- ------------- ------------- ------------- -------------
 3a)  How does the cost of a flood relate to the flood's cause?
 Does knowing the cause of the flood provide any help in predicting the cost of the flood?